background-image

 Experience

-• Conducted over 50 forensic investigations resulting in successful litigation outcomes.
+• Conducted over 50 forensic investigations, providing expert testimony in 10+ legal proceedings.

-• Collaborated with legal teams to provide expert testimony in court.
+• Collaborated with legal teams to analyze evidence and prepare case presentations.

 Education